Skip to main content

 Beginner ski passes

 If you're joining a ski school as a complete beginner, you will probably start off in the nursery areas where a ski pass isn't needed, making use of the free beginner ski lifts or just practising on the slopes without using any lifts at all.
-There are five free beginner ski lifts in Courchevel 1850, three in Courchevel Moriond, two in La Tania, one in Courchevel Village and one in Le Praz, so if you're a complete beginner you won't need a ski pass at all in these areas.
+There are 12 free beginner ski lifts spread around the Courchevel villages, so if you're a complete beginner you won't need a ski pass at all.

 Children under 5 ski for free, but they still need to have a hands-free pass for access to all the lifts - these can be picked up at one of the ski pass offices once you're in resort.
 Children under 1.25m height must be accompanied by an adult on the chairlifts and there must be no more than 2 children per adult (one on either side).